yhpua/tirt/README.md

 tirt
 ================
-Interpretational threshold values based on the IRT method
+interpretation threshold values based on the IRT method

 # Introduction

-This $R$ package contains the `tirt` function to estimate interpretational threshold values (with bootstrapped 95% CIs) of a multi-item questionnaire based on the item response theory (IRT) method developed by [Terluin et al[^1]](https://pubmed.ncbi.nlm.nih.gov/36780033/).
+This $R$ package contains the `tirt` function to estimate interpretation threshold values (with bootstrapped 95% CIs) of a multi-item questionnaire based on the item response theory (IRT) method developed by [Terluin et al[^1]](https://pubmed.ncbi.nlm.nih.gov/36780033/).
 The package is developed to accompany the paper, “Using item response theory to estimate interpretation threshold values for the Frailty Index (FI) in community dwelling older adults.”
 Two example datasets are included in the `tirt` package to help users better understand its functionality.

 ## Installation